Max2772/ProxyPulse/README.md

 # Attribute:

 - **FreeProxy().get_proxy()**
-  - country `(str or list)`: Specify the necessary countries for the proxy.
+  - country `(str or list)` : Specify the necessary countries for the proxy.
-  - protocol (str or list: Specify the necessary protocols for the proxy.
+  - protocol `(str or list` : Specify the necessary protocols for the proxy.
-  - anonymity (True or False): Specify whether anonymous proxies are needed or not.
+  - anonymity `(True or False)` : Specify whether anonymous proxies are needed or not.
-  - port (str or list): Specify the necessary ports for the proxy.
+  - port `(str or list)` : Specify the necessary ports for the proxy.
-  - logging (True or False): Specify whether logging is necessary or not.
+  - logging `(True or False)` : Specify whether logging is necessary or not.
 - **earliest_date**
   - The earliest date to show in the calendar